Drop Everything: Beyoncé Has Given Birth To The Twins!

 After months of anticipation, it sounds like Blue Ivy Carter has a brand-new title: big sister.

 People magazine reports that Beyoncé and Jay Z welcomed their twins earlier this week.
-This would line up with rumours that engulfed Twitter just a few days back that the star was reportedly in labour.
+This would line up with rumors that engulfed Twitter just a few days back that the star was reportedly in labor.

 When Beyoncé first announced her pregnancy back in February, she broke the internet (or at least Instagram) with a viral photo, and the news that she would be adding not one, but two new members, to the most powerful family in showbiz.
 "We would like to share our love and happiness," she wrote.
 "We have been blessed two times over.
 We are incredibly grateful that our family will be growing by two, and we thank you for your well wishes."